4.15.2 Determination of SBP claims

-- the claim for PLP is rejected (i.e. the individual is not eligible for PLP), or
+- the claim for PLP is rejected (that is, the individual is not eligible for PLP), or

-- the claim for PLP is withdrawn (i.e. the individual elects to receive SBP).
+- the claim for PLP is withdrawn (that is, the individual elects to receive SBP).

-If the individual does not advise that they wish to withdraw their PLP claim, the PLP determination will be made when the PPL period starts and the SBP claim will be rejected.
-If the PPL period does not start, because the PLP payability determination is revoked, the SBP claim can be determined.
+If the individual does not advise that they wish to withdraw their PLP claim, the PLP determination will be made when the first PLP instalment period has ended and the SBP claim will be rejected.
+If the PLP payability determination is revoked, the SBP claim can be determined.